faisalaljishi/transaction_API/readme.md

 ## Try it

 To try the app for yourself, use this [link](https://django-points-api.herokuapp.com/api/).
-The database is initialized with some test data.
-This [link](https://django-points-api.herokuapp.com/api/overview) will show you all the information the database contains.
+The link will display all the API calls the database can perform.

+The database will initially be empty.
+The database should be empty because it is configured for SQLite3, and Heroku restarts will cause the files to get wiped around each day or each time the code is updated.

+Now let us add some data to the database.
+Since the database is empty we should run [test_fill.sh](test_fill.sh) or [test_fill.cmd](test_fill.cmd) to initialize it with some test users and test transactions.
+Take a look at the [api_requests.json](api_requests.json) for the sample data that will be sent.
+Note that you don't need to download the entire directory, rather simply [test_fill.sh](test_fill.sh) to autofill the server.
+You could also skip this step and rather go directly to the [create link](https://django-points-api.herokuapp.com/api/create) and fill data in manually.

+Now that we have data in our database, we can use All, List, Detail, and Filter to request data from the server.

-[All Fields](https://django-points-api.herokuapp.com/api/user-detail) and the list links are self explanatory, simply click the links.
+[All Fields](https://django-points-api.herokuapp.com/api/all) and the list links are self explanatory.
+Simply click the links and you will get a list of all objects of that type.
 The database should be empty, so we should get back a 404 not found response.

-Now let us add some data to the database.
-Take a look at the api_requests.json for the sample data that we will send.

 Detail and Filter require a primary key to pull up the specific object desired.
 An object with that primary key must exist or a 404 will be returned.
 Read more from the [Api Usage](#api-usage) section to learn about the primary keys.